mbeddr/mps-platform-docs/src/doc/docs/gotchas/aspects/editor/index.md

     Yes it is.
 More info in [this answer](https://mps-support.jetbrains.com/hc/en-us/community/posts/360007728759/comments/360001510479).

+!!! hint "Explain the different menu related terms."

+- Menu definitions
+    - have two "flavours" named and default
+    - can be defined in transformation or substitute menus
+- Default menu
+    - Default substitution: will replace the default menu that MPS shows ++ctrl+space++ or ++cmd+space++
+    - Transformation menu: Define UI actions that will be shown in various locations
+        - In implementation the menu is defined as a list of sections.
+        - Each section contains a list of menu parts for a set of locations.
+        - At runtime the menu parts and locations are used to generate the content of the completion menu.
+        - The content of completion menu is called menu items.
+    - Parameterized action: allows to calculate a list of elements of a specific type to be shown  in the completion menu
+        - calculates all elements for the substitution menu
+        - has influence on the node creation
+        - defines the selection where the cursor should be placed

 !!! warning "Highlighting of constraint errors in inspector doesn't work."

     Known bug ([ticket](https://youtrack.jetbrains.com/issue/MPS-32350)).
 Pressing F5 helps.